equinor/Project-ProjectSchedule/Producer Requirements & Specification & Facts & Decision Log.md

 ### Enterprise

+**Who are the potential consumers of this data and for what purposes might it be used**

+*[Potential user groups, business areas, systems, ...*

+> :warning: To complete

 **Has any necessary LRA been performed for making the data available and if necessary for usage, and what is the reference?**

 *[See the [legal risk assessment service](https://equinor.service-now.com/selfservice?id=kb_article&sys_id=c5acb55fdb610c94c293199f299619dd)].
 In this service you can also ask questions about possible existing LRA's that might be in place*